duclet/ti-platform/packages/aide-build-tools/README.md

 > **keepOnlyExistentPaths**(`paths`): `string`\[]

-Given a list of paths, remove files that doesn't exists.
+Given a list of paths, remove files that doesn't exist.

 #### Parameters